-Posted by Prof. Goose on August 8, 2006 - 3:34pm

-Topic: Alternative energy

-Tags: eroei, light water fission, nuclear, nuclear energy [list all tags]
+Posted by Prof. Goose on March 1, 2007 - 11:30am Topic: Alternative energy Tags: eroei, light water fission, nuclear, nuclear energy [list all tags]

-[editor's note, by Prof. Goose] This is a guest post by Martin Sevior, Associate Professor, School of Physics, University of Melbourne. (also, forget not the reddit and digg buttons...)
+[editor's note, by Prof. Goose] This is an updated/edited repost by Martin Sevior, Associate Professor, School of Physics, University of Melbourne.
+We thought this a worthy topic for discussion as nuclear power keeps coming up in many of our threads.
+The original post can be found here.
+(Forget not the reddit and digg buttons...)

 In the middle of the last year it became clear to me that the Australian Government was interested in having a debate about Nuclear Energy for Australia.
 I decided that we, in the School of Physics, could make a positive contribution to the debate and organized a study group to investigate this.
 We constructed a wiki-based website (http://nuclearinfo.net) where we placed our findings.
-We went live last December but have updated the website as we've learned more about energy issues and Nuclear Power.
+We went live in December, 2005 and have updated the website as we've learned more about energy issues and Nuclear Power.

-In this post I draw heavily on website and restrict myself to talking about light water fission reactors.
+In this post I draw heavily on that website and restrict myself to talking about light water fission reactors.
 There are a variety of different and more advanced reactor schemes that could be addressed in a future post.
 There are more details on our website on all of the topics covered here.